shahvezjumani/email_classification_web_app/README.md

 # 📧 Email Classification Web App (Spam vs Ham)
+This is our semester project of Artificial Intelligence course, developed in a group of three people.
 A full-stack email classification web app that uses **AI (Naive Bayes model)** to detect whether an email is **spam or ham (not spam)**.

 ---